banksjazz87/attendance-application/README.md

 <br/>

 ### `Production Mode`
-The server will run on [localhost:4000](localhost:4000).
+The server will run on [localhost:3900](localhost:3900).
 The entire application can be ran locally by entering the following commands.
+    - In the client terminal run the command:

     npm run build

+    -  In the root terminal run the commands:

+    npm run build
-    npm run server
+    npm run start
 <br/>
 <br/>